Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Discussion

 \section{Discussion}

 We have determined that tidal waves in neutron star oceans can be generated during BNS inspirals, NSBH inspirals, and NSPEs, and quantitatively estimated their amplitudes, energies, and timing.
 The tidal waves in each of these systems have unique properties.
-In binary inspirals, the neutron star ocean mode becomes resonant with the tidal force of the companion years before coalescence.
+In binary inspirals, the neutron star ocean mode becomes resonant with the tidal force of the companion {minutes to days} before coalescence {if the crust is rigid, and hours to years if the crust is elastic}.
 Conversely, the impulsive tidal force during an NSPE excites the ocean mode at the moment of closest approach.
 The impulse generates simple continuous oscillatory tidal waves with the frequency of the neutron star ocean mode.
 The implications of these results extend to multi-messenger astronomy and neutron star geophysics.